WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 4. Then all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu

-5. Now, follow the guide again from Installing the Config Profile
+5. Now, follow the guide again

 ### Method 2